Ontology Object Properties are Data Model Associative Entities – not Relationships

 The correct model replaces the relationships with associative entities.
 We derive the subtype hierarchy from the ontology sub-properties.

-This is also important for the Physical Data Model (PDM) and database.
+This is also important for the Physical Data Model (PDM) and the database.
 The supertype table contains all records of its subtype.
 Hence, just like the data scientist in SPARQL, the database developer can query all relations at the supertype level in SQL.

 Incomplete Object Properties